cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

     <HighlightBox type="info">

     The new `PlayerInfo-value-` prefix for players helps differentiate between the value for players and the one for games prefixed with `StoredGame-value-`.
-This way, you can safely have both `StoredGame-value-123` and `PlayerInfo-value-123` side by side in storage.
+This way you can safely have both `StoredGame-value-123` and `PlayerInfo-value-123` side by side in storage.

     </HighlightBox>